President’s Postdoc Program

 CoE views these postdoctoral fellowships as providing an exceptional opportunity to not only train and mentor future faculty, but also to recruit potential new faculty to Georgia Tech.
 Our program offers postdoc opportunities alone or in combination with a tenure track faculty appointment.
 Selection criteria can be found on our About page.

-This year, applicants should identify mentors in GT’s College of Engineering.
-GT’s College of Sciences and College of Computing have participated during prior cohorts, but are not accepting new fellows this year.
+This year, applicants should identify mentors in Georgia Tech’s College of Engineering.
+Georgia Tech’s College of Sciences and College of Computing have participated during prior cohorts, but are not accepting new fellows this year.

 Buzz posing.